viniciusvasti/my-personal-website/posts/awesome-backend-part3-dynamic-kafka-events.md

 More info at <a href="../posts/awesome-backend">Awesome Backend - High Available, robust, modern, backend architecture hands on</a>
 For this part, I'm going to design the events/messages flow through the microservices when an Order is request by a customer.
 I want my microservices to be decoupled one from another, so as discussed on part 2, Apache Kafka will be the message broker acting as a backbone of events for this architecture.
 Apache Kafka allow us to have more the one event listener with the guarantee that the event are going to be delivered to each one of them, it's high available, fault tolerant and scalable.
-But in more simple Systems, Apache Kafka could be considered over engineering, since RabbitMQ, for example, could do the job and are simpler to configure and maintain.
+However, in more simple Systems, Apache Kafka could be considered over engineering, since RabbitMQ, for example, could do the job and are simpler to configure and maintain.

 So, hands on!